ArjaanBuijk/CarND_Vehicle_Detection/writeup_report.md

 <b>Decision Thresholding</b>

-To deal with the false positives, I tried using a threshold on the decision function of the SVC, with the clf.decision_function capability.
+To deal with the false positives, I tried using a threshold on the decision function of the SVM itself, with the clf.decision_function capability.
 This function returns a confidence score based on how far away the sample is from the decision boundary.
 This way, low confidence predictions can be filtered out, which in theory should filter away false positives and leave the true positives in place.

-After some tests however, it did not me eliminate false positives while leaving in place the true positives.
-In some images, the SVC was quite confident sometimes in predicting cars for road patches, and trying to filter them out using this decision thresholding approach worked for that particular image, but it resulted in filtering away true positives in other images.
+It turned out though that in some images, the SVM was very confident in predicting false positives, and trying to filter them out using this decision thresholding approach was not going to work.
+Setting a tight tolerance would work for that particular image, but it resulted in filtering away true positives in other images.

+I abandoned this approach and relied purely on the heatmap thresholding described in the next section.

 <b>Heatmap Thresholding</b>